GMOD/Chado/docs/best_practices.rst

 Translocations
 --------------

 Create a feature of type translocation with a location spanning the translocated region, rank 0.
 Rank=1 is used for insertion locations: whether latent (i.e. the site of the insertion on a contig that lacks the insertion) or explicit (the site of the insertion on a contig that carries it).
 The coordinates are adjusted accordingly.
-Note that if CV terms are used instead of rank=0, rank=1, etc. than we can be clearer about this.

-Good point; we pondered adding a CV term to featureloc (I think it's still useful to have rank anyway - e.g. for multiple alignments).

 Still Needs Best Practices
 --------------------------